chrisbodger/VeinCam/README.md

 These times may vary, depending on the availability of the team, and client.

-[Meeting Minutes](docs/Meeting-Minutes) can also be found in our repository.
+Meeting Minutes can also be found in our repository:

 #### Last Meeting Minutes
 [August 1st](Meeting-Minutes/Meeting-Minutes-1-8-2018.md)